Sub-Zero Interior Lights Turned Off

-- The lights are not working in the refrigerator and/or freezer
+- No lights or lights not working in the refrigerator or freezer

-- The door was ajar or left open and the lights turned off
+- Door ajar or left open and the lights turned off

-- Why did the lights turn off when the unit was being cleaned or loaded with food?
+- Lights turn off while product was being cleaned or loaded with food

 - Lights went out or do not turn on

 If the lights are out inside a refrigeration product, use the following steps to try resolving the issue before calling for service.

 - Verify the unit is turned on and power is going to the product.

 - If accessible, confirm the product is plugged into the electrical outlet.
 For models with a grille at the top, removing or flipping the grille up may provide access to the power outlet.

 - Turn the home circuit breaker to the unit off for 30 seconds then back on again.
 Retest the unit operation.

 - If temperatures are faint on the display, the unit may be in Sabbath Mode.
 See Sabbath Mode Information for instructions on exiting Sabbath Mode.